 Thai Residential do their own due diligence on developments before marketing these to investors, but you may want to do a second round using your own lawyer.
 Even if you choose to use a different agency, we would still insist that due diligence conducted by an experienced lawyer is an absolute must.

 If the project is off-plan (e.g. still a pile of dirt or grove of trees, with zero activity or other question marks), then a little extra due diligence is certainly worthwhile.
-A due diligence check will entail a look into the developer, the land title in question, where the condo will be constructed, and whether there are any factors which may result in the project being rejected due to a failed Environmental Impact Assessment (EIA).
+A due diligence check will entail a look into the developer, the land title in question, where the condo will be constructed, if access is unrestricted and whether there are any factors which may result in the project being rejected due to a failed Environmental Impact Assessment (EIA).

 13: Make Sure You Understand Your Free Stay